danielbahrami/SE07-SP/MongoDB_Setup/Guide.md

 # Install Guide for MongoDB

-1. Create a namespace for mongodb
+Create a namespace for MongoDB

-`kubectl create namespace mongodb `
+`kubectl create namespace mongodb`

-2. Apply the YAML manifest file for mongodb
+Apply the YAML manifest file for MongoDB

 `kubectl apply -f mongodb.yaml`

-3. Get all the resources inside the `mongodb` namespace
+Get all the resources inside the `mongodb` namespace

 `kubectl port-forward svc/mongo-express  8084:8084 -n mongodb`